 The lack of employment for people with disabilities is a national disgrace.
-Fewer than 30% of us have full time, full year jobs, people of color that have disabilities have employment outcomes even more dismal.
+Fewer than 30% of us have full time, full year jobs, people of color with disabilities have employment outcomes even more dismal.
 People with more significant disabilities have worse employment outcomes.
-When we are hired we are paid 1/3 less than our non-disabled peers.
+When we are hired, we are paid 1/3 less than our non-disabled peers.

 CCDC believes the following:

 - Work is part of the normal experience in our culture for people between the ages of 16-67 (at least).

 - Almost everyone can do something and should be expected to do so.